Primary energy consumption of new residential buildings

 Indicator specification and metadata

-The ODEX index (Fig.1) measures energy efficiency progress by the main sectors (industry, transport and households), as well as for the whole economy (all final consumers).
+The ODEX index (Figure 1) measures energy efficiency progress by the main sectors (industry, transport and households), as well as for the whole economy (all final consumers).
 For each sector, the index is calculated as a weighted average of sub-sectoral indices of energy efficiency progress; the sub-sectors are the industrial or service sector branches or end-uses for households or transport modes.

 - The weight used to get a weighted aggregate is the share of each sub-sector in the total energy consumption of the sub–sectors considered in the calculation.